alabamenhu/LanguageTag/README.md

 provides for a good more flexibility and power than what you get from the basic `.new(Str)`.

+For situations where you need to find the best matching choice between two sets of languages (for example, you have a list of acceptable languages for a request and you have a list of languages the request can be fulfilled in), you'll want to use the lookup function.
+(This is not the best name, perhaps, but it is the name used in RFC4647):

+    my @langs-user-wants  = <en-UK en-US en es-ES>.map({LanguageTag.new: $_});
+    my @langs-i-can-offer = <ar en en-US es>.map({LanguageTag.new: $_});

+    my $best = lookup-language-tag( @langs-i-can-offer, @langs-user-wants);
+    #  ↪︎ "en-US"
+    my @best = lookup-language-tags(@langs-i-can-offer, @langs-user-wants);
+    #  ↪︎ "en-US", "en", "es"

+The latter is particularly useful if you have situations where you may need fall backs, as it gives the top and most specific match first ending at the bottom and least specific match.
+The method of ordering this is fairly complex, but be aware that if in the previous example, @langs-user-wants includes "en", "es" but
+@langs-i-can-offer only has "en-NZ", "en-US" and "es-CL" then no match will be provided.
+This is because there is no way to know if the user wants Kiwi or American English, nor way to know if the user finds Chilean Spanish intelligible.

 # Supported Standards

 Intl::BCP47 implements [BCP47](https://tools.ietf.org/html/bcp47), which defines